-It is strongly recommended that students bring laptops with them to Paris.
-Some assignments can be handwritten and computers in the program's classroom are available for those who wish to use them, but those resources may be limited during popular study times.
+You will not need a laptop as all assignments can be handwritten and the program's computer room is available for those who wish to use it.
+However, some students find it handy to have a laptop with them for completing class work.
 You will need a plug adaptor but most newer laptops have built-in converters, so you should not need a converter.
 If you bring a laptop, be sure to check with the manufacturer's customer service so you know what, if any, adapters and converters are needed to use your computer in France safely.
 Laptops are popular targets of theft, so always keep your laptop with you when traveling.